filecoffee/filehost/README.md

 # filehost
 An open source file host that you can easily selfhost.
+Made by the creators of file.coffee.